grimch/logidoclet/README.md

     │   │   └── io/github/grimch/doclet
     │   │       ├── LogiDoclet.java         # Main doclet entry point
     │   │       └── prolog
     │   │           ├── PrologVisitor.java       # Traverses the Java AST
     │   │           ├── DocletPrologWriter.java  # Writes facts to files
     │   │           ├── PrettyPrinter.java       # Formats output for better readability (note that this will make tokenizazion less efficient).
     │   │           └── *.java                   # Prolog data model (Term, Fact, etc.)
     │   └── resources
     │       └── java_metastructure.pl            # Defines the Prolog schema for the facts
+    │       └── jLLM_context.md                  # Information for the LLM how to use/traverse the javadoc information.
+    │       └── master_LLM_context_template.md   # A template for the initial context file at the project root folder (see above).
     └── test
         ├── java                        # Unit and integration tests └── resources